Google Drive vs Google Photos: What Are the Differences? [Answered]

 2.2 Google Photos - Main Features:

-- Supported files: Only supports for photos, audio, and video.
+- Supported files: Only supports photos, audio, and video.

 - Accessibility: Access media from any device, including computers, tablets, and smartphones.